Technologicat/mcpyrate/doc/main.md

     """[syntax, expr] The construct where the magic variable `it` may appear.""" if syntax != "expr":
-        raise SyntaxError("`mymacro` is an expr macro only") with _mymacro_level.changed_by(+1):
+        raise SyntaxError("`mymacro` is an expr macro only")
+    # The global state should be managed using a context manager,
+    # so that even if things go south, the state always resets properly.
+    with _mymacro_level.changed_by(+1):
         tree = expander.visit(tree)  # this expands any `it` inside
         # Macro code goes here.
 You'll want it to define an actual